Best Rowing Machine Reviews Guide

 What we really liked about this machine was the durable heavy-duty steel frame construction, so although this unit is on the inexpensive side, it should last you a while.

-The Precision Rower also comes with an attached monitor which keeps track of a variety of details including time, stroke count and calories burned during your routine.
+The Precision Rower also comes with an attached monitor which keeps track of a variety of details including time, stroke counts and calories burned during your workout in rowing machine.
 This rower isn’t on the larger side, so it’s simple to fold for easy storage or transport.

 It measures 46 inches long x 23.5 inches wide and weighs 39 pounds.
 The Precision Rower comes with a one year warranty on the frame of the unit, and a 90 day warranty on parts.

 Our testers really liked the multifunction fitness monitor, which makes it simple to know how far to push your workouts, which is a great feature.

 Displaying the sum in a rotating fashion for six seconds each, this unit tracks time, total machines stroke count, stroke count during your exercise routine and calories burned during your current row machine workouts, to name a few.